Axzerax/Astera/README.md

 - Docker
 - Portainer (Optional)

+# Features
+- Some moderation commands, all for now but the bot is still being worked on!

 # Intructions
 After you git the source, create a venv with python inside the root directoy of this project.